Intrinsic Nernst Effect from Berry Curvature in Superconductors

+Here, we propose that quasiparticle thermoelectric effects originating from \textit{quasiparticle Berry curvature} provide an effective yet largely unexplored means to discriminate between topological and conventional superconductivity.
+Thermoelectric effects in superconductors have long been an interesting yet subtle topic \cite{ginzburg_1944_thermoelectric,harlingen_1982_thermoelectric,ginzburg_2004_nobel,Matsushita2022SpinNernstTSC,Matsushita2025SpinCaloritronicsNUSC,Matsushita2025IntrinsicSNE}: while quasiparticles at finite temperatures can in principle generate a thermoelectric signal, any intrinsic quasiparticle thermoelectric charge response is generally believed to be unobservable in standard bar geometries due to the screening effect.
+Experimentally, the transverse thermoelectric response, or Nernst effect, observed in superconductors has therefore been largely attributed to vortex motion below $T_c$ and to short-lived Cooper pairs above $T_c$ \cite{behnia_2016_nernst,song_2024_unconventional}.
+The intrinsic quasiparticle charge Nernst effect arising from Berry curvature has received little experimental and theoretical attention.

-In this work, we show that an intrinsic Nernst effect due to quasiparticle Berry curvature can spontaneously occur in chiral TSC in a ring geometry with radial temperature gradient (see Fig.~\ref{fig1}(a)), measurable as a spontaneous non-quantized magnetic flux in middle of the ring.
-Alternatively, such a quasiparticle Berry-curvature-induced Nernst effect can also occur in a conventional $s$-wave superconductor with spin-orbit coupling, but only in the presence of an applied magnetic field $B$.
-By performing a semi-classical wavepacket analysis on a minimal model for two-valley superconductors with Ising and Rashba spin-orbit couplings, we numerically demonstrate the presence of Nernst effect in the superconducting states with (1) an $s$-wave intervalley pairing at $B\neq 0$ and (2) a chiral $p$-wave intravalley pairing at $B=0$ [see Fig. 1(b,c)].
-We propose the guiding principles for materials choices to maximize the Nernst signals and provide an estimate for its magnitude in the proposed ring-geometry experimental setting (summarized in Table I).
-Our proposal is applicable to general quasi-2D superconductors, proximity-induced or intrinsic, with Rashba and Ising spin-orbit couplings, such as monolayer transition metal dichalcogenides (TMD) \cite{hsu_2017_topological} and few-layer Van der Waals systems involving TMDs \cite{Hu2016Stacking,Zhang2021SpinTextured,Devakul2021Magic,Tian2024TowardDirect}.
+In the following, we will show that an intrinsic Nernst effect in superconductors can be observed even without magnetic vortices, and can distinguish topological from trivial superconductors.
+We propose a ring geometry with a radial temperature gradient as the ideal setup for detecting this effect [Fig.~\ref{fig1}(a)], where it manifests as a non-quantized magnetic flux at the ring’s center—a direct and measurable signature of quasiparticle-origin thermoelectricity.
+By performing semiclassical wave-packet analysis on a two-valley system with Ising and Rashba spin-orbit couplings, we demonstrate finite Nernst signals for (1) $s$-wave intervalley pairing at $B\neq0$, and (2) chiral $p$-wave intravalley pairing at $B=0$ [Fig.~\ref{fig1}(b,c)].
+Our work uncovers an overlooked mechanism for the transverse thermoelectric effect in superconductors, establishes a realistic ring-geometry setup and material design principles for its detection, and identifies a distinctive signature of topological superconductivity that does not rely on Majorana modes.
+The proposal applies broadly to quasi-2D superconductors with Rashba and Ising spin-orbit couplings, including monolayer and few-layer transition-metal dichalcogenides \cite{hsu_2017_topological,Hu2016Stacking,Zhang2021SpinTextured,Devakul2021Magic,Tian2024TowardDirect}.